Operation Portcullis: North Africa

 As the Panzerarmee retreated, the Axis air forces had to leapfrog backwards from airfield to airfield.
-The Desert Air Force swiftly took over abandoned airfields and the landing grounds at Gazala were open by 17 November and Martuba, near Derna, was operational on 19 November; the Navy began scheduled convoys to Benghazi on 26 November.
+The Desert Air Force swiftly took over abandoned airfields and the landing grounds at Gazala were open by 17 November; Martuba, near Derna, was operational on 19 November and the Navy began scheduled convoys to Benghazi on 26 November.
 Ultra intercepts of Axis Enigma machine cyphers revealed that on 24 November, the Panzerarmee had only a few days' fuel left and on 3 December, that Italian troops were withdrawing to Buerat.
 By the middle of November the Panzerarmee retreat from Alamein had reached El Agheila.
-The front was 110 mi wide and had to be held with a military force that was a shadow of the Axis force that had been in Egypt that October.
+The front was 110 mi wide and had to be held with a force that was a shadow of the Axis force that had been in Egypt that October.
 The front settled while the British built up their supplies for an attack and the Axis forces tried to get supplies to the Panzerarmee across the Mediterranean.

 Prelude

 Axis command

 The Axis command structure in the Mediterranean was centralised at the top and fragmented below.
 Benito Mussolini had monopolised authority over the Italian armed forces since 1933 by taking the offices of Minister of War, Minister of the Navy and Minister of the Air Force.
 Feldmarschall Albert Kesselring of the Luftwaffe commanded German ground forces in the theatre as Commander-in-Chief South (Oberbefehlshaber Süd, OB Süd) but had no authority over Axis operations in North Africa or the organisation of convoys to Libya.
-Fliegerkorps II and Fliegerkorps X were subordinate to the usual Luftwaffe chain of command.
+Fliegerkorps II and Fliegerkorps X came under the usual Luftwaffe chain of command.
 Since November 1941, Kesselring had exercised some influence over the conduct of the German naval operations in the Mediterranean as the nominal head of Naval Command Italy (Marinekommando Italien) but this was subordinate to the Kriegsmarine chain of command.
 German service rivalries obstructed co-operation and there was little unity of effort between German and the Italian forces in the Mediterranean.
 Kesselring had the authority only to co-ordinate plans for combined operations by German and Italian forces and some influence on the use of the Regia Aeronautica for the protection of convoys to North Africa.
 The Italian Navy resisted all German attempts to integrate its operations; ships in different squadrons never trained together and Supermarina (Italian Naval High Command) constantly over-ruled subordinate commanders.